-Dealing with toddler birthday parties is just one of those things that all parents have to endure.
+Dealing with toddler birthday parties is just one of those things all parents have to endure.

 You’ve done the sleepless nights, the scooping baby poo out of the bath, and the proud Facebook statuses about first steps.

 Now it’s time for things to get real.
-You’re the parent of a toddler now, so welcome to the hell that is the toddler birthday party.
+You’re the parent of a toddler now, so welcome to the hell that is toddler birthday parties.

-Here are 10 things that will absolutely definitely happen at every toddler birthday party:
+Here are ten things that will happen at every toddler birthday party:

-Unless the music set up is kept firmly out of reach, and the DJ is fully trained in completely ignoring requests, the party soundtrack will be Frozen.
+Unless the music set-up is kept firmly out of reach and the DJ is fully committed to ignoring requests completely, the child’s birthday party soundtrack will be Frozen.

 They will be on repeat for the entire duration of the party.
 The kids will love it.